-Earlier, I had this ideal of perfectionism that I felt compelled to attain.
-These days all of social media has people exhibiting their successes, their perfect pictures, their perfect holidays and all the stuff that shows everyone what an awesome life they are leading.
-As time goes by I realise that striving for perfection is wonderful as long as its not cause for grief when you don’t get it right and so I’m trying to let it go.
+Earlier, I had this idea of perfectionism that I felt compelled to attain.
+These days all of the social media has people exhibiting their successes, their perfect pictures, their perfect holidays, and all the stuff that shows everyone what an awesome life they are leading.
+As time goes by I realize that striving for perfection is wonderful as long as it’s not cause for grief when you don’t get it right and so I’m trying to let it go.

 What a liberating state that could be.
 Admit your failures and move on.
 It will lighten your heavy mental load and likely make everyone around you happier too.
 That’s not to say that I’m espousing mediocrity, but in one’s quest to get things up to your own lofty standards, you will struggle sometimes and fail and that’s absolutely okay.